SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#17]) Increase the resolution of "patch cables" between mod sources and destinations.

 #### 3.2 - MPE
 - ([#29]) Bugfix to respect MPE zones in kit rows.
 In the official firmware kit rows with midi learned to a channel would be triggered by an MPE zone which uses that channel.
-With this change they respect zones in the same way as synth and midi clips.
+With this change they respect zones in the same way as synth and midi clips. ([#512]) adds further fixes related to channels 0 and 15 always getting received as MPE.

+-([#512]) Change handling of MPE expression when collapsed to a single midi channel.
+Previously y axis would still be sent as CC74 on single midi channels.
+This changes it to send CC1 instead, allowing for controllable behaviour on more non-MPE synths.
+Future work will make a menu to set this per device.

 #### 3.3 - MIDI
 - ([#47]) Extra MIDI ports on the USB interface for MPE.
 Port 2 shows in the midi device menu, and improves the usability of MPE-capable devices through the USB interface by allowing MPE zones to be sent to port 2 and non-MPE to be sent to port 1 (or vice versa).
 A third port is added for future use such as a desktop/mobile companion app, DAW control or Mackie HUI emulation.